anilje8930/anilspy/README.md

 ## Happy Hacking

 ## Disclaimer
-<b>XploitWizer Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
+<b>AnilSPYProvides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
-XploitSPY is built for Educational Purpose.
+AnilSPY is built for Educational Purpose.
 Use at your own Risk.</b>

 <br>
 <p align="center">Made with ❤️ By <a href="https://github.com/anilje8930/Anilspy/">Anil Rajput</a></p>